 Plagiarism is not only unethical but it is also detrimental to student learning and goes counter to the department culture.
 Plagiarism is presenting, as one's own, the code, ideas, words, or products of another person, for academic evaluation, without proper acknowledgment.
 According to Merriam-Webster online dictionary, plagiarism is an act of fraud.
 It involves both stealing someone else's work and lying about it afterward.
-Please refer to SCSU ACADEMIC MISCONDUCT, SCSU Student Handbook and ACM's Code of Ethics and Professional Conduct.
+Please refer to SCSU Academic Misconduct, SCSU Student Handbook and ACM's Code of Ethics and Professional Conduct.

 Plagiarism includes, but is not limited to:

-copying Course Evaluation Materials and Solutions (CEMS) including code, programs or parts of a program, information, exam, assignment, project, term paper, laboratory report sentences, phrases, paragraphs, tables, figures, images, sound, videos or data directly or in slightly modified form from a book, article, websites, another person’s work, or other academic source without instructor’s permission;
+Copying Course Evaluation Materials and Solutions (CEMS) including code, programs or parts of a program, information, exam, assignment, project, term paper, laboratory report sentences, phrases, paragraphs, tables, figures, images, sound, videos or data directly or in slightly modified form from a book, article, websites, another person’s work, or other academic source without instructor’s permission;

 As stated above, you are responsible for protecting your work.
 Take care of the materials you develop.
 The following table shows the activities that you are allowed / not allowed to do to protect your work: